 At its current stage, the database guides future research by identifying areas where further investigations are needed.
-Figure 8 shows the locations of active faults as documented in the database, color-coded based on their sense of motion.
+Figure 8 shows the locations of Quaternary faults as documented in the database, color-coded based on their sense of motion.
 Although the sense of motion for most active structures is well-characterized, slip rates for most remain unknown.
 Slip rates are reported for a total of 64 faults in the current version of the CAFD.
 This includes 26 geodetic and 38 Quaternary rates.
-Only 20 faults, however, have both types of slip rates.
-These faults are often > 1000 km long and bound major topographic features (e.g., the ~ 1200 km-long Altyn-Tagh fault at the northern margin of the Tibetan Plateau, the > 1500 km-long Main Frontal thrust system along the Himalaya, and the ~ 1000 km-long Chaman fault system that bounds the western edge of the Indian Plate).
-Some faults such as the Altyn Tagh, Kunlun and Karakoram have Quaternary slip rates that are constrained by several studies in different localities along the fault trace.
-Other fault zones such as those in northwest of Tibet and the Central Pamir, require further investigation.
-Quaternary slip rates in this region are often qualitative, associated with large uncertainty (e.g., the Darvaz Karakul fault) or disagree with GPS measurements (e.g., the Talas Ferghana and Karakorum faults).
+Only 18 faults, however, have both types of slip rates.
+These faults are often > 1000 km long and bound major topographic features (e.g., the ~ 1200 km-long Altyn-Tagh Fault at the northern margin of the Tibetan Plateau, the >1500 km-long Main Frontal Thrust system along the Himalaya, and the ~ 1000 km-long Chaman Fault system that bounds the western edge of the Indian Plate).
+Some faults such as the Altyn Tagh, Kunlun, and Karakoram faults have Quaternary slip rates that are constrained by several studies in different localities along the fault trace.
+Other fault zones such as those in northwest of Tibet and the central Pamir, require further investigation.
+Quaternary slip rates in this region are often qualitative, associated with large uncertainty (e.g., the Darvaz-Karakul Fault) or disagree with GPS measurements (e.g., the Talas Fergana and Karakorum faults).